-The Ides at the Wythe Hotel
+Lemon's at the Wythe Hotel

 Although Williamsburg is suddenly awash in hip boutique hotels, the Wythe Hotel was the first of the bunch.
 Local hipsters still flock to its rooftop bar on the sixth floor, which has floor-to-ceiling windows with incredible views of Manhattan’s skyline.
 In the warmer months, the outdoor terrace is the place to be.
 In addition to an edited cocktail list, the bar has a great selection of natural wines and small plates.

 RELATED: The Perfect Night Out in NYC

 If it’s jaw-dropping views you’re after, it would be hard to beat the ones at Westlight at the William Vale, which is the highest rooftop bar in Williamsburg—and maybe the entire borough of Brooklyn.
 We recommend making a reservation if you don’t want to wait to get in.
 Aside from the cocktails, the food by acclaimed chef Andrew Carmellini is damn good.
 You could easily rack up a hefty tab by ordering a couple of cocktails and globally inspired small plates.